Kamalapuram, Kadapa

-About
+Demography

 According to Census 2011 information the location code or village code of Kamalapuram village is 593294.
-Kamalapuram village is located in Kamalapuram Tehsil of Y S R district in Andhra Pradesh, India.
 It is situated 26 km away from district headquarters.
-Kamalapuram is the sub-district headquarter of Kamalapuram village.
 As per 2009 stats, Kamalapuram village is also a gram panchayat and is upgraded as Nagar Panchayat in 2019 merging nearby villages.
-Kamalapuram is popular for Darga-e-Gaffaria situated within the town.
-The annual 'Urusu' festival is celebrated for three days in the months of March and April.

 The total geographical area of the village is 1778 hectares.
 Kamalapuram has a total population of 20,623 people.
 There are about 4,687 houses in Kamalapuram village.
 Kadapa is the nearest town to Kamalapuram, which is approximately 26 km away.
 Kamalapuram town is surrounded by the Papagni river on east, Kunderu river joins the Penna river on the north, and in few kilometers away papagni joins Penna river thus forming tri- river junction.
 Kamalapuram town is surrounded by the rich fertile agriculture land.

+Transportation

 Kamalapuram town is located on Tirupathi- Gunthakal highway.
-The nearest railway station is kamalapuram railway station.
+The nearest railway connectio Kamalapuram railway station is located on Guntakal–Renigunta railway line.
 Kadapa airport is 23 km away from the town.